-The ADHD Clinic provides comprehensive information about ADHD treatments and medicines to help optimise the use of medicines and increase each patients ability to cope with ADHD.
+Adult ADHD Clinic provides comprehensive information about ADHD treatments and medicines to help optimise the use of medicines and increase each patients ability to cope with ADHD.
 Self-help materials are available in the form of brochures, books, internet resources and educational videos.
 Good nutrition and regular exercise is also important.

 Cognitive Behavioural Therapy (CBT) can be used and sometimes coaching helps to develop strategies and impart skills in time management, organization and planning.
 Coaching is an unregulated industry but some patients find that the right coach can help with successful approaches to everyday activities and problem solving.

 Mindfulness therapy based on meditation may be useful.
 Other specialist sources of support (relationship/marital counselling, family therapy, educational study skills support/ vocational counselling) may also be recommended.
 Other mental health problems such as low mood and anxiety may also respond to psychological therapy.

 Student patients will be offered a letter confirming their diagnosis and this will support their entitlement to the disabled students allowance (DSA) for those in higher education.
 If appropriate, suggestions may be made such as extra time or use of a separate room and extra breaks for exams, use of a mentor and study skills support.